wunki/vagrant-freebsd/README.md

 >
 > _(Whatever is said in Latin sounds profound.)_

-I love FreeBSD but it's a lot of work to get it running correctly on Vagrant.
+I love [FreeBSD] but it's a lot of work to get it running correctly on [Vagrant].
 That's a shame, because more people should experience the quality of FreeBSD, the convenience of [jails] and a modern filesystem like [ZFS].

 Well, now you can!
-With this Vagrant box you get the latest FreeBSD with ZFS by only copying a single file.
+With this Vagrant box you get a fully tuned, latest FreeBSD with ZFS by copying a single file.

 **Table of Contents**